Stouffer Instructions for Puretch Exposure

 3. Process the test negative for the time and temperature recommended in the Puretch instructions.
 It is important to keep processing consistent.

 4. Examine the step tablet image on each of the negatives.
 Select as the best the negative in which one of steps 6-9 is the last step visible, with step10 and above being plate only.
 Step 7 will be the aim point for normal copy.
-Use a short #6 for fine halftone work (pictured below).
+Use a solid #4 - faint #5 for fine halftone work (pictured right).
 There are many different ways for exposing plates.
 There are an abundance of different exposure systems and processing techniques.
 The one constant is the step tablet.
 Use the step tablet as a benchmark for all exposures to achieve accuracy and repeatability.
 To find the exposure factor to hold more or less steps on a Stouffer 21 step transmission wedge follow the Exposure Correction Table below.